craig-davis/craig-davis.github.io/docs/modernization/ARCHIVE-MIGRATION.md

 - 39 deliberate related-writing destinations across shop projects, tools, recipes, and practical builds
 - 11 focused archive, availability, electrical, structural, or machine-safety notes; timeless recipes remain free of unnecessary warnings
 - All generated heading hierarchies reviewed without a level jump

+## Final reconciliation evidence

+- All 76 published articles are marked complete, the unpublished historical source remains explicitly excluded, and both calculators remain checksum-protected and marked preserved
+- Standalone pages, tag archives, topic archives, the complete archive, search, gear, homepage pagination, and the 404 page now emit route-appropriate `WebPage` or `CollectionPage` structured data
+- The three intentionally minimal compatibility routes are classified as redirects: `/pete/` forwards to the photo archive, while `/xj-ext-idle/` and `/xj-switches/` preserve historical article aliases
+- Five real internal-reference defects were corrected: a missing URL scheme, three malformed reference-style links, and one image link with the wrong extension
+- All 114 generated HTML files pass the reconciled audit with no metadata, semantic-layout, structured-data, link, image-attribute, or rendered oversized-asset findings
+- Large original images remain at their durable URLs while browser-facing images continue to use responsive WebP sources

 ## Editorial rules